Shrinking Retrofit Payback Periods by 20-50%…

 Harmonic filtering – least understood measure out there.
 Some caution on assuming such a large energy reduction in reality the savings are a function of the recovered energy from non-linear loads escaping through neutrals and as harmonic currents not read by conventional utility meters.
 That said, I have found this measure across the world to have a sub-one-year payback.
 I have used both active filtering / regeneration using modified power conditioners and passive filtering.

-The key point remains that when you address harmonics as part of your retrofit, you are shrinking the payback period, and making any energy retrofit easier to finance.
+The key point remains that when you address harmonics as part of your retrofit, you are averaging down the project payback period, and making any energy retrofit easier to finance.

 For major buildings we provide more comprehensive solutions of a long term nature.
 Inevitably, harmonics are not the only problem, and we can provide a more comprehensive solution for buildings with a heavy electrical load, saving both power and wear and tear on equipment.
 Talk to us.